aryanshu1911/CODSOFT/README.md

 # CODSOFT
-Tasks performed during this 4-weeks virtual internship provided by CodSoft.
-This internship is to develop skills in Pyhton Programming by completing 5 tasks by the end of February 2025.
+Welcome to my GitHub repository, showcasing the tasks and projects completed during my 4-week virtual internship with CodSoft.
+This internship focuses on enhancing Python programming skills, where I successfully completed 5 hands-on tasks by the end of February 2025.